 Parietex is composed of polyester, instead of polypropylene.
 Yet, a study in 1998 published by JAMA, concluded that polyester mesh should not be used in incisional hernia repair due to the myriad of complications.
 The long term research clearly stated that polyester mesh had a significantly higher mean number of complications per patient, a higher incidence of fistula formation, a greater number of infections, and more recurrent hernias than the other materials used.
 The additional mean length of stay to treat complications was also significantly longer when polyester mesh was used.
 The deleterious effect of polyester mesh on long-term complications was confirmed on multiple logistic regression.
 The technique of placement had no influence on outcome.

 Hernia Mesh Areas

 - Femoral hernia,

 - Hiatal hernia,

 Do I Have A Case?

 With over thirty years of successful litigation, we understand the medical and legal issues you are facing, so call us posthaste to preserve your rights.
-Our firm has the trial expertise and resources to successfully prosecute these cases to resolution.
-We don’t warehouse files and can provide attorney client privileged reports to our clients.
-You can actually speak to a lawyer about your concerns.
+Our firm has the trial expertise and resources to successfully prosecute your case to resolution.
 Medical legal consultations are FREE so contact us posthaste at 1-800-814-4540, fill out the contact form to the right of this page, or email carolyn@carolynstclair.
 There are statutes of limitation in each state, so contact us for a free consultation before your time runs out.